-The applications have been reviewed in accordance with the Planning Act, the policies of the Official Plan and the requirements of the Zoning By-law and should be approved.
+The applications have been reviewed in accordance with the Planning Act, the policies of the Official Plans and the requirements of the Zoning By-law and should be approved.

 The proposed development represents good land use planning, and the new housing is in the public interest.
-The proposal is also consistent with the Provincial Policy Statement and conforms with the Growth Plan, the Region of Niagara Official Plan, and the City of Port Colborne Official plan.
-South Coast Consulting recommends Council approve Official Plan and Zoning By-law amendment application.
+The proposal is also consistent with the Provincial Policy Statement, the Region of Niagara Official Plan, and the City of Port Colborne Official Plan.
+South Coast Consulting recommends Council approve Official Plan and Zoning By-law amendments application.